Issuing refunds

 Available to refund amount: order-level

 At the order-level, availableToRefundAmount reflects the unrefunded portion of an order's capturedAmount.
-This availableToRefundAmount may include product prices, along with any expenses related to shipping, duties, fees, and assessed taxes.
+This availableToRefundAmount may include product prices and any expenses related to shipping, duties, fees, and assessed taxes.

 Order